 The parasitic wasp Doryctobracon toxotrypanae may have potential for control.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 No insecticide seems to be effective against this fly.
 Traps containing an insecticide (e.g. malathion or deltamethrin) combined with a specific bait (for males or females) are being tested.
-Fruits can be treated with hot vapors of ethylene bromide to kill the papaya fruit fly.
+Fruits can be treated with hot vapors of insecticides to kill the papaya fruit fly.

 Monitor the damage or install pheromone traps to monitor fly population.,Use paper bags to cover the fruits and hinder the laying of eggs (bagging).,Rid the field of dropped and prematurely ripe fruit.,Pick infested young fruits and destroy them.,Use trap crops around the field to attract the flies.,Harvest earlier to avoid the worst damage.,Store fruits at temperatures between 13 and 16°C.,Tilling around the trees kills the ground-developing adults before emergence.